 Constant innovation in technology makes it challenging for organizations to keep pace.
 Whether it is access to new 12000 MHz of 6 GHz spectrum with Wi-Fi 6E, new wireless encryption security with WPA3, or new work from home "branch of one" capabilities, the speed of innovation can cause equipment to become outdated too quickly to address today's dynamic climate.
 New technology also makes it challenging to find and train personnel.
 When new features and functions are properly updated, security is enhanced.

-Top 3 catalysts for adopting NaaS:
+Top 3 triggers for organizations to adopt NaaS